 Of course, life at Oak Hill is not all hard and full of structure.
 I have enjoyed spending my afternoons with students swimming down at the lake, playing volleyball and basketball in the gym, and board games in the cafeteria.
 This afternoon we plan on taking a hike in nearby Grayson Highlands State Park.

-Oak Hill is a special place, a challenging place, and our mission is for it to be a place of new beginnings, new opportunities, and a turning point.
+Oak Hill is a special place, a challenging place, and our mission is for it to be a place of new beginnings and opportunities.
 Welcome to Summer School 2018, and please feel free to reach out to me if you have questions, concerns, or just want to hear how your son or daughter is doing.
 One week is almost over, and time is already flying by!

 Director of Student Affairs